 Forming a women producer group will help in meeting the demand of the buyers and better negotiation.
 Mushroom cultivation is an established activity amongst many women of the villages.
 These women farmers are scattered in many villages.
 Women play a crucial role in the cultivation process of mushroom as the activity is being done at homesteads of the households.

-200 women to cultivate mushroom in an improved manner.
-200 families will have additional sources of earning.
-Increase of family income per month by Rs.3000/- per 100 mushroom cylinders for each household.
+The project will benefit 200 women to cultivate mushroom in an improved manner.
+Further 200 families will have additional sources of earning and an increase of family income per month by Rs.3000/- per 100 mushroom cylinders for each household is to be accomplished.